-- ♦ Minimum of one (1) day of out-of-school suspension. - ♦ Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for ten (10) additional days. - ♦ Contact law enforcement.
+- o Minimum of ten (10) days of out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester up to expulsion for a specified time. - $\circ\quad$ Contact law enforcement and other agencies as appropriate.